tempelaar-team/qclab-dev/docs/software_reference/tasks.rst

-The tasks in QC Lab are defined in the `qc_lab.tasks` module.
+The tasks in QC Lab are defined in the `qclab.tasks` module.
 They are organized into three groups, the initialization tasks which are used at the outset of the simulation to define necessary quantities, the update tasks which are used to update the quantities at each update timestep during the simulation, and the collect tasks that collect the quantities which the user wants to save in the data object at each collect timestep.